JocysCom/UMQF/MORA/analysis/einstein/entities/albert-einstein-actions.md

 ### 2 Allied Civilians/Soldiers - saved lives

+Context: The development of the atomic bomb, initiated in part by Einstein's letter, arguably hastened the end of World War II, saving Allied lives.

 - **ΔOS**: +0.50 (Avoidance of death/prolonged war)
 - **VSA**: 0.58
 - **Tc**: 1.00